ENGAGE Fellowship Programme

 - Mr. Gjergji Vurmo, Programme Director and Researcher, Institute for Democracy and Mediation, Tirana, Albania

-Please note that currently there is no open call for applications.
-Depending on further funding arrangements, we may launch another call for applications in the spring of 2018.
+Please note that soon there will be an open call for applications.
 At this point, spontaneous applications will not be considered.

 - At 9 May 2017, a Welcoming Meeting was organised with the selected members of the CEPS ENGAGE Fellowship.
 The aim of this meeting was to get to know each other, exchange views on expectations and interests, and inform on practical arrangements.